ROCm/Experimental_ROC/distro_install_scripts/RHEL/README.md

-## Scripts for Installing ROCm on CentOS
+## Scripts for Installing ROCm on RHEL

 This directory contains directions and scripts for installing ROCm on various versions of CentOS.
 Each folder has scripts for installing ROCm on a particular version of CentOS; these scripts can be used to install from AMD's binary files or to build and install ROCm from AMD's source distributions.